luces001207/Secure-Group-File-Sharing-Cryptosystem/README.md

 ---

-## 🔒 Security Considerations
+## Security Considerations
 - ECC private keys must remain confidential
 - PBKDF2 should use a strong iteration count (≥100k)
 - Intermediate files must be securely deleted
 - The zip file should be delivered over a secure channel
-- Ensures confidentiality, integrity, authenticity
+- Ensures confidentiality, integrity, and authenticity

 ---